So you’re a newbie when it comes to clean beauty products. Awesome! At least you’re here.

 Plus you wouldn’t believe the difference you would see if you switched to a more natural beauty regime.

-These changes would include things like better skin, better immune system, organ function, hormone balance, more energy, clarity an the list goes on and on.
+These changes would include things like better skin, better immune system, organ function, hormone balance, more energy, clarity, and the list goes on and on.

-There are endless benefits to using natural, clean beauty products but there can be really scary and dangerous impacts from using non-clean products.
+There are endless benefits to using natural, clean beauty products but there can be really scary and dangerous impacts of using non-clean products.